 Believe me when I tell you I know a thing or two about being single.
 As a general rule, I wasn’t sad or depressed.
 I lived a full life–I had a lot of friends and a healthy social life.
 But there was something about Valentine’s Day that seemed to bring me down, no matter how content I was with my life.

 While the rest of the world is expressing their love to their most important person, you can’t help feeling even more alone when you’re single.
-Somewhere, deep down, you really are happy for all the happy couples in the world.
+Somewhere, deep down, you really are happy for all the adorable couples in the world.
 Still, it’s not an easy day when you’re not one of them.
 I get it.

 As an old married woman now, I think I have a little perspective to offer.
 So if I could sit down with each of my single friends over coffee and share my “big sister” advice with you, here’s what I would say: